alvinwan/mirrorvr/README.md

 user B will mirror user A but user C will *not* mirror user A. To override this default, configure `roomId`.

 ```
-var mirrorvr = {
+mirrorVR.init({
   ...
   roomId: 'myUniversalRoomName',
   ...
-}
+});
 ```

 ## State

-To synchronize state, define behavior when sending and receiving state information.
-Send information from the phone via the `MirrorVR.notify` function as follows.
-Here, we have picked an arbitrary name `camera` for this state.
+Need to synchronize more than the camera?
+MirrorVR uses a notification system:

+1. First, the mobile device sends a notification with information e.g., current time.
+2. Second, the desktop receives the notification with information, updating its local data structures and UI accordingly.

+First, pick a name for this update.
+Here, we will use `time`.

+Second, send a notification that state has changed.
+The first argument is the name you picked, and the second is state information.

 ```
-MirrorVR.notify('position', {index: 0})
+mirrorVR.notify('time', new Date());
 ```

-Then, amend your `mirrorvr` state configuration to include a handler for the desktop.
+Then, amend your state configuration to include a handler for the desktop.
 The key `camera` below must match the arbitrary name we picked earlier, for `MirrorVR.notify`.

 ```
-var mirrorvr = {
+mirrorVR.init({
   state: {
     ...
-    position: {
+    time: {
       onNotify: function(data) {
-        console.log('Position is ' + data.index);
+        console.log('Time is ' + data);
       }
     }
   }
-}
+});
 ```